getdunne/JUCE-AKSampler/README.md

 The AudioKit *AKSampler* C++ class is documented at https://github.com/AudioKit/AudioKit/blob/master/docs/AKSampler.md.

 This implementation makes use of *a simplified form of the* "SFZ" metafile format, which is described in detail at https://github.com/AudioKit/AudioKit/blob/master/docs/PreparingSampleSets.md. **THIS IS NOT A FULL SFZ PLAYER**.
 If that's what you're looking for, check out Steve Folta's impressive [SFZero project here on GitHub](http://stevefolta.github.io/SFZero/).

+You can get a basic set of four pre-built SFZs and samples from the original AudioKit Sampler Demo repo at https://github.com/AudioKit/SamplerDemo/tree/master/Sounds.
+We strongly recommend that you test the JUCE AKSampler with these sample-sets before attempting to create your own.

 When instantiated as a plug-in in a typical DAW or other host program, the JUCE AKSampler GUI looks like this: